-The King's College Tutoring Program creates an environment for success, providing student-to-student assistance through individual and scheduled evening drop-in tutoring.
-Students build independence and effective learning habits through active-learning.
-The tutoring also provides course-content assistance to students free of charge in most disciplines.
+The King's College Tutoring Program creates an environment for success, providing student-to-student assistance through individual, group and scheduled evening drop-in tutoring.
+Students build independence and effective learning habits through active-learning and improved study habits.
+Tutoring provides course-content assistance to students free of charge, in most disciplines.

 Tutors are selected through an interview process and the recommendation from one of their instructors or the tutorial coordinator.
 Qualified tutors must receive at least a grade of B or above in the courses being tutored or demonstrate equivalent experience.
 Tutors gain professional development through training and actual work experience.
 The King's College Tutoring Program is certified by the College Reading and Learning Association (CRLA).
 Tutors, who meet specific requirements, may receive recognition as a certified tutor through CRLA.
-King's College has been certified at Levels One, Two, and Three.
+King's College has been certified at Levels I and II.

 The program utilizes two tutoring modalities: scheduled evening drop-in tutoring sessions and individual tutoring.